WLOGSolutions/RSuite/docs/rsuite_cli_reference.md

 rsuite proj build
 ```

-It does not accept any special options except standard -v and -h.
+It does not accept any special options except standard `-v` and `-h`.

 #### Cleaning unused project dependencies